Inshore waters and strong winds

 - Sea state

-- Slight to moderate with a moderate swell, decreasing smooth to slight with a low swell around dusk.
+- Moderate to rather rough, decreasing smooth or slight with a low swell around midday.

 - Weather